mobilizingcs/teacher/readme.md

 After selecting a class, the tool navigates to a page to allow the user to manipulate users in the class.
 Note that not all class members are shown, only users that were created with the `/user/setup` API are listed.

-New members are added by uploading a CSV file that follows internal LAUSD conventions.
+New students are added by uploading a CSV file that following internal LAUSD conventions.
-The tool requires that the file users standard CSV formatting, and the first line contains column headers.
+This means that the CSV file is formatted according to standard csv, and the first line must contain column headers.
-It must contains columns `Student ID` and `Student Name` where the latter is a single string formatted as `Lastname, Firstname`.
+It must contain columns `Student ID` and `Student Name` where the latter is a single string formatted as `Lastname, Firstname`.